svpino/twitter/README.md

 * [Math is hard, but you shouldn't be scared](https://twitter.com/svpino/status/1343542479845531650?s=20)

+* [Takeaways about starting with machine learning](https://twitter.com/svpino/status/1379809571254976516?s=20) — 16 key takeaways about starting a career as a machine learning engineer.

 ## Examples

 * [Solving MNIST using a CNN](https://twitter.com/svpino/status/1364539168567746563?s=20) — Explaining a solution line by line is always fun.
 This thread goes to an excruciating amount of detail through a **Convolutional Neural Network** that solves the **MNIST** problem.
 An explanation for every single line of code.